IDA-RE-things/IDA-RE-things/README.md

 - time-to-time working with/reversing of Win32-related system DLL's.

 ### Other OS's:
 - Interested in `KolibriOS`, written mostly in asm code.
-Interested in translate most parts to C source.
+Want to translate most parts to C source.
 To improve, extending, support and debugging of it.
 Have created IDA plugin to improve this.
 And its work in progress.
 - some work for KolibriOS emulator for Windows, translating it to C and rework. (originally written in Delphi by other people).

 ### Graphics Cards: